projectsveltos/addon-controller/README.md

 ### Continuous
 Continuous means that any change to ClusterProfiles (referencing a new helm chart or a new ConfigMap) will be immediately reconciled into the matching CAPI Clusters.
-Reconciled can mean three things: deploy, update or withdraw.
+Reconciled can mean three things:
+1. deploy (when CAPI Cluster matches a ClusterProfile)
+2. update (when ClusterProfile configuration changes and/or any of the referenced ConfigMap/Secret changes);
+3. withdraw (when ClusterProfile stops listing an helm release and/or referencing to a ConfigMap/Secret or any of the referenced ConfigMap/Secret is deleted).

 Let's take an example.
 ClusterProfile is referencing, in the policyRefs section, following ConfigMap containing a Kyverno policy preventing any ServiceAccount (except cluster-admin) to create/delete a Gateway instance.